ralfspoeth/json/README.md

 While `enumValue` uses the `Enum::valueOf` method, the `enumValueIgnoreCase` converts the value and all the constants' names defined in the enum class to uppercase strings before selecting the enum constant.

+## Conversions To Instances of Other Classes

+The `StandardConversions` class provides the `asInstance` function